Heartaches (song): The Marcels version

 The song was revived by American doo-wop group the Marcels in 1961.
 The group recorded their version of "Heartaches" on September 1, 1961, and its release followed the success of their million-selling version of "Blue Moon".
 Although the Marcels' "Heartaches" single failed to match the number 1 position on the US singles charts achieved by "Blue Moon", "Heartaches" reached the Top 10, peaking at number 7, as well as number 19 on the Hot R&B Sides chart.
-The Marcels version is sampled in the 2016 Lonely Island song "I'm So Humble," featuring Adam Levine.
-This song appears in the film Popstar: Never Stop Never Stopping.
+In Canada it reached number 22.
+The Marcels version appears in the film Popstar: Never Stop Never Stopping and is sampled in the 2016 Lonely Island song "I'm So Humble," featuring Adam Levine.

 Allan Sherman parody

 A parody rendition by the American musician and satirist Allan Sherman features on his successful 1963 album My Son, the Nut.
 Titled "Headaches", Sherman's version is musically based on the Ted Weems arrangement and is lyrically a humorous commentary on aspirin advertisements ("Headaches, headaches / Aspirin commercials give me headaches").
-The song features the voice of a child, credited as Tom Greenleigh, who interrupts with a comically unreasonable demand "Mommy!
+The song features the voice of a child, credited as Tom Greenleigh, who interrupts with a comically unreasonable demand; "Mommy!
 Can't you keep Daddy's car out of the driveway?".

 The Caretaker version

-From 2016 to 2019, English electronic musician Leyland James Kirby, also known as the Caretaker, sampled the Al Bowlly, Seger Ellis, and Guy Lombardo recordings of "Heartaches" for his final project, Everywhere at the End of Time; all three are used multiple times in the project, with each subsequent appearance becoming more distorted and disfigured than the last, representing the gradual distortion and destruction of memory and other mental faculties brought about by dementia.
-The complete edition of the project achieved viral popularity in October 2020 on TikTok as an online challenge, receiving notability from renowned publications such as The New York Times.
+From 2016 to 2019, English electronic musician Leyland James Kirby, also known as the Caretaker, sampled the Al Bowlly, Seger Ellis, and Guy Lombardo recordings of "Heartaches" for his final project, Everywhere at the End of Time; all three are used multiple times in the project and serve as one of its leitmotifs, with each subsequent appearance becoming more distorted and disfigured than the last, representing the gradual distortion and destruction of memory and other mental faculties brought about by dementia.
+The complete edition of the project achieved viral popularity in October 2020 on TikTok as an online challenge, receiving coverage from publications including The New York Times.